 Does Rapid Detox need to be in a Full-Service Hospital?

 Chronic opioid abuse can expose the patient to many health risks, including cardiac, pulmonary, kidney, and liver function.
-Opioid Use Disorder also triggers brain changes that disrupt critical functions such as breathing and blood-pressure regulation.
+Opioid Use Disorder also triggers brain changes that disrupt critical physiological functions such as breathing and blood-pressure regulation.
 Given the possibility of acute organ disease, any opioid withdrawal can be risky.
 If any of these organs show severe abnormalities, a full-service hospital offers specialists to diagnose and even treat, if necessary.
 Furthermore, if the patient is not a candidate for rapid detoxification for any medical reason, other detoxification protocol options are often available.

 Another significant advantage of a hospital is the wide availability of immediate emergency care.
 If an unexpected medical issue arises and a patient is not in a full-service hospital, a delayed response in receiving emergency care can lead to critical complications.
 Another advantage is not having pre-set discharge day.
 Moreover, at a full-service hospital physical readiness determines when patients discharge rather than facility restrictions.